yzpt/cryptos_apache_docker/README.md

 Cassandra's driver doesn't support spark 3.5.0 yet, i'll try to replace it by postgresql or another database.

-I learned a lot about Docker, dependencies when reproducing this project, and I discovered that I enjoy the CI/CD aspect.
-That's why I choose to migrate to GCP Kubernetes Engine to deploy a container cluster in the cloud.
+I gained extensive knowledge about Docker, dependency management while replicating this project, and i liked the CI/CD process.
+This newfound interest led me to opt for migrating to GCP Kubernetes Engine.
+I plan to deploy a container cluster in the cloud, a task not feasible with Cloud Run.